CKs-Technology-News/PrivacyTools/README.md

 - [Budibase](https://github.com/Budibase/budibase) – An open-source low-code platform for building internal apps in minutes.
 - [Codeberg](https://codeberg.org/) – A collaboration platform and git hosting for free and open source software, content and projects.
+    - [GitNex](https://codeberg.org/gitnex/GitNex/) – Android app for Gitea, Codeberg and self hosted instances.
 - [FlowForge](https://github.com/flowforge/flowforge/tree/main/docs) – An open-source low-code platform based on the OpenJS Foundation Node-RED project.
 - [Git](https://git-scm.com) via e.g. [Disroot](https://git.disroot.org/) – A free and open source distributed version control system which you can also self-host if you want to.
-- [Gitolite](https://gitolite.com/gitolite/index.html) – Gitolite allows you to setup git hosting on a central server, with fine-grained access control and many more powerful features.
+- [Gitolite](https://gitolite.com/gitolite/index.html) – Allows you to setup git hosting on a central server, with fine-grained access control and many more powerful features.
 - [Gitea](https://gitea.io) – A community managed lightweight code hosting solution written in Go.
 - [Gogs](https://gogs.io/) – A painless self-hosted Git service written in Go.
   - [NotABug](https://notabug.org/) – Powered by a liberated version of GOGs.